makersacademy/bowling-challenge-ruby/README.md

 This program runs in the terminal console allowing for user input.

-To begin,clone the repository from GitHub:
+To begin, clone the repository from GitHub:
 ```
 $ git clone https://github.com/PiperS52/bowling-challenge-ruby.git
 $ cd bowling-challenge-ruby